Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 **Example**

-Create a DS-CNN model for KWS, train it over 16 epochs, then quantize it to 4bit weights and activations, perform a 16 epochs QAT to recover accuracy and evaluate.
+Create a DS-CNN model for KWS, train it over 16 epochs, then quantize it to 4bit weights and activations (using a set of samples for calibration only), perform a 16 epochs QAT to recover accuracy and evaluate.

 .. code-block:: bash